ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 As for the UI improvements, this sprint will be to put in place the bare minimum expectations of users today that were not part of VisiCalc:

+- parity with modern keyboard expectations (highlight a range, ctrl-c, ctrl-v)
 - add mouse related functionality
 - add touch related functionality for phone/tablet use
 - dark mode - this is a bit of a fad in 2020, but VisiCalc was in dark mode in the 80's so it makes sense to include this at this time